AnopGoswami/paraphrasing/README.md

 # paraphrasing
-Simple paraphrasing project using machine learning and natural language processing in python.
+Simple paraphrasing AI project using machine learning and natural language processing in python.